guardian/jr-api-gateway-workshop/Troubleshooting.md

     or something to do with ROLLBACK

     __Answer: You need to manually delete the stack in the Cloudformation console.
-AWS is stupid: if you try and upload a CF template and it doesn't have a working template to fall back on, it enters this weird state that isn't useful for anyone__
+AWS is stupid: if you try and upload a CF template and it doesn't have a working template to fall back on, it enters this weird state that isn't useful for anyone.
+To delete it, go to janus and click on the cloud icon for the Dev Playground account.
+Make sure you are in the right region (top right, it should say Ireland).
+Then navigate to CloudFormation in services.
+You should see your stack, with ROLLBACK_COMPLETE next to it in red.
+Delete the stack!
+You may wish to validate the template locally before carrying on (see q3)__